-where the dataset $\mathcal{D}$ is randomly split into $R$ equal-sized folds, with the $r$-th fold $\mathcal{D}_e^r$ serving as the evaluation data and the union of the remaining $R-1$ folds $\mathcal{D}_t^r$ serving as the training data.
-In the following text, we refer to $\text{ITCA}^{\text{CV}}$ as the ITCA criterion if without specification.
+where the dataset $\mathcal{D}$ is randomly split into $R$ equal-sized folds, with the $r$-th fold $\mathcal{D}_v^r$ serving as the validation data and the union of the remaining $R-1$ folds $\mathcal{D}_t^r$ serving as the training data.
+In the following text, we will refer to $\text{ITCA}^{\text{CV}}$ as the ITCA criterion if without specification.

 By definition, ITCA is non-negative and becomes equal to zero when $K=1$, i.e., the degenerate case when all classes are combined as one and classification becomes meaningless.
 This gives ITCA a nice property: unless all predictions are wrong for all $K \ge 2$---an unrealistic scenario, the class combination that maximizes ITCA would not be the degenerate $\pi_1$.